ravennevermoreneverless/obsidian/1.2 — life data/2025/daily notes (2025).md

 ==23 - 23:43== I cleaned my closet and arranged my things and put everything inside one large box.
 I also have a new chair.
 I was so tired but I still had sex with Chai in the shower.
 Then we played Pokemon.
 I talked to Tam about the laptop but he said no.

 ==24 - 21:22== I helped my dad put the polein my closet, then I arranged my things on the corner of the room.
 Then me and Chai played Pokemon Unite.
 While cleaning Cheesecake's poop in the bathroom, I wounded myself on a shaving razor.
 It hurts.
 Chai treated the wound.

+==25 - 23:11== Chai and I played Pokemon Unite then I fixed my portfolio and applied to jobs online.
+Then I pleasured her.
+We were about to clean our room but I said I was tired.
+She said she wasn't in the mood anymore.
+I felt so bad because she snapped at me but I feel like I'm at fault.
+I cried while washing dishes.
+I just wanted to say I'm tired and didn't feel like doing anything.
+But we ended up still cleaning the room, bathing Cheesecake, and buying dinner.
+Then we watched *Sweet Home* episode 4.